Podcasts & Books

 Image: The Paperback Bookstore | Supplied

 This is how all bookshops should look.
 Cramped and musty, practically overflowing with paperbacks, stacked in such dense and precarious constellations that any semblance of Dewey Decimal order is almost impossible.
-Wandering the isles at The Paperback Bookstore should take all of 15 seconds (it’s that small), but there are hidden gems practically everywhere.
-You’ll be lucky to get out of there in under an hour.
+Wandering the isles at The Paperback Bookstore could take all of 15 seconds (it’s that small), but there are hidden gems practically everywhere, so really, you could (and should) spend hours here.
 While the store itself might be small, there is no question that it is one of the best bookstores in Melbourne CBD.

 INSIDER INTEL